 Instructions

-- Add avocado oil and chopped bacon pieces into a skillet on medium-high heat.
-Saute until bacon begins to render fat.
-Remove bacon from skillet.
+- Cook the bacon: Add the avocado oil and chopped bacon to a large skillet over medium-high heat.
+Cook until the bacon begins to render its fat.
+Remove the bacon from the skillet and set aside.

-- Add tomatoes and onions, cooking until the tomatoes begin to break down and burst.
+- Soften the vegetables: Add the tomatoes and onions to the skillet.
+Cook until the tomatoes begin to burst and break down and the onions soften.

-- Return bacon to the skillet, add the balsamic vinegar, reduce heat, and simmer until mixture become thick and jam like.
+- Simmer into a jam: Return the bacon to the skillet.
+Add the balsamic vinegar, reduce the heat to low, and simmer until the mixture thickens and becomes jam-like.

-- Season with salt and pepper to taste.
-Top with optional chopped chives.
+- Season and finish: Season with salt and pepper to taste.
+Top with chopped chives, if using.

 Notes